helenawu1998/cs179-pso/README.md

 Here, w, c1, c2 are constant coefficients, i is the particle index, c1, c2 are constant coefficients, r1, r2 are random values regenerated for every update, xi(best)(t) is individual best solution, and g(t) is the global best.
 We can stop the PSO algorithm once we reach the stopping condition to ensure that we find a sufficiently good solution that minimizes cost.

 For a bounded search space, we can penalize solutions that are outside of the domain with a heavy cost.
-From these equations, we see that PSO balances exploration in global search with the exploitation of local search to find a good solution.
+The update equations demonstrate that PSO balances exploration in global search with the exploitation of local search to find a good solution.

 The PSO algorithm is a useful metaheuristic algorithm because there are few parameters to tune, and the idea is relatively simple.
 However, solving complex optimization problems often involves high-dimensional search spaces, requiring a large number of particles to explore the domain with high computational costs.
 Parallelizing PSO would allow us take advantage of the GPU architecture to greatly accelerate the algorithm.